 In addition to saving you the time and resources required to manually track employee hours, a well-designed time and attendance tracking system can help you to identify a number of different issues that may exist at your company.
 By compiling accurate and consistent data on employee attendance and hours actually worked, you will be able to a much clearer picture of employee productivity by the department and even individual employees within your organization.

 This deeper understanding can help you identify departments that may need more (or less) staffing, isolate bottlenecks that negatively impact performance and productivity, or uncover underlying morale problems that may be fueling absenteeism or demotivating employees.
-In fact, there are any number of workplace issues that can be diagnosed and improved only when you have access to quantifiable and accurate data on employee time and attendance.
+In fact, there is any number of workplace issues that can be diagnosed and improved only when you have access to quantifiable and accurate data on employee time and attendance.

 Monitoring Employee Hours may Encounter Initial Resistance